teambit/envs/packages/ts-compiler/README.md

 Typescript Compiler
 =================

 A TypeScript component compiler for [Bit](https://github.com/teambit/bit).
+This compiler follows our Best Practices guide for compiling shared components.

 How to use?
 -----------